 Trechtingshausen on the riverside footpath, looking towards Burg Rheinstein

-Watercolour, about 1841
+Watercolour, circa 1841

-Medium: watercolour and gouache on grey-washed paper
+Medium: pencil, watercolour and gouache on washed paper

 Dimensions: 185 x 242 mm

-Collection: Sotheby’s, London
+Collection: Sotheby’s art dealers, London

 Trechtingshausen is a veritable castle hotspot: the castles Sooneck, Reichenstein and Rheinstein are all in the immediate vicinity – and you can visit all of them.

-From here you can explore the wild, romantic Morgenbach Valley.
+From here, you can explore the wild, romantic Morgenbach Valley.

-Hiking: The RheinBurgenWeg hiking trail is approx. 15 min. away.
+Hiking: The RheinBurgenWeg hiking trail is approx. 15 minutes away.

 Address: Mainzer Straße, Trechtingshausen